shmayu/LcalRepo/README.md

-# this is my loccl repo
+# this is my local repo